aimms/how-to/Articles/365/365-nonlinear-presolve.rst

 Singleton Rows
 ~~~~~~~~~~~~~~~~~

 A singleton row is a linear constraint that contains only one variable.
-An equality singleton row fi xes the
+An equality singleton row fixes the
-variable to the right-hand-side value of the row, and unless this value confl icts with the current bounds of the
+variable to the right-hand-side value of the row, and unless this value conflicts with the current bounds of the
 variable in which case the problem is infeasible, we can remove both the row and variable from the problem.
 An inequality singleton row introduces a new bound on the variable which can be redundant, tighter than
 an existing bound in which case we update the bound, or infeasible.
-Our presolve algorithm will remove all
+Our presolve algorithm will remove all singleton rows.
-singleton rows.

-If a variable is fi xed then sometimes another row becomes a singleton row, and if that row is an equality row
+If a variable is fixed then sometimes another row becomes a singleton row, and if that row is an equality row
-we can fi x the remaining variable and remove it from the problem.
+we can fix the remaining variable and remove it from the problem.
 By repeating this process we can solve
 any triangular system of linear equations that is part of the problem.

 Bounds Tightening Using Linear Constraints